Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 A supply of poker chips, go stones, or other tokens- preferably in a large quantity, and with at least two denominations- will also be immensely helpful for keeping track of scores.
 Scores can be kept on paper if required, but this is more cumbersome.

 Hachi-Hachi sets will include additional tokens for tracking things such as the field multiplier, *mizuten*, and *ginmi*, along with pots for holding payments.
 Again, none of these items are strictly necessary.

+## Number of Players
+As with other hanafuda fishing games, Hachi-Hachi only supports having two or three active players in each round.
+Other players may participate in the gam, but at the beginning of each round, it must be determined who will play, and who will drop out.

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}